directus/directus/docs/configuration/config-options.md

 ::: warning PUBLIC_URL

 These flows rely on the `PUBLIC_URL` variable for redirecting.
-Ensure that variable is configured correctly.
+Ensure the variable is configured correctly.

 :::